-Effective conservation management relies on robust understanding of a wide breadth of knowledge, including a species’ life history, vital rates, population structure & connectivity, habitat utilization, and threats.
+Effective conservation management relies on robust understanding of a wide breadth of topics, including species’ life history, vital rates, population structure & connectivity, habitat use, and threats.
 The fields of population genetics and ecology have long played integral roles in ascertaining these key parameters, and recent technological advances have swung the door wide open to new and exciting integrated approaches across these disciplines.
 Our research group conducts molecular ecology research across a diverse spectrum of applications to address critical knowledge gaps in animal conservation.

-marine turtle conservation genetics
+marine turtle conservation genomics

-To learn more about recent and upcoming marine turtle genetic conservation applications,
+To learn more about recent and upcoming marine turtle genetic conservation applications, check our review paper!

 Want to learn more about river herring?
 Check out this NFWF video to learn just how incredible they are!